Katalyst99/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Initial matrix should not be modified
 You are not allowed to import any module
 You are allowed to use regular loops, map, etc.

+1. Search and replace:
+Write a function that replaces all occurrences of an element by another in a new list.

+Prototype: def search_replace(my_list, search, replace): my_list is the initial list search is the element to replace in the list replace is the new element
+You are not allowed to import any module